structuredprediction/structuredprediction.github.io/SPNLP22/1_cfp.md

 *  Position papers
 *  Tutorial/overview papers

 Long/short papers should consist of eight/four pages of content plus unlimited pages for bibliography.
-Submissions must be in PDF format following the [ACL-IJCNLP 2022 templates](https://2022.aclweb.org/calls/papers/#submissions), anonymized for review.
+Submissions must be in PDF format following the [ACL-2022 templates](https://2022.aclweb.org/calls/papers/#submissions), anonymized for review according to the [ACL guidelines](https://www.2022.aclweb.org/callpapers).
 Papers can be submitted as non-archival, so that their content can be reused for other venues.
 Add "(NON-ARCHIVAL)" to the title of the submission.
 Non-archival papers will be linked from this webpage if their authors wish to.
 Previously published work can also be submitted as non-archival in the same way, with the additional requirement to state on the first page the original publication.
 <!--To mark your submission as non-archival, check the corresponding checkbox on the submission form. -->

 Submission is electronic at